 This make-ahead meal packs meat, starch and rich veggies on one easy-cleanup baking sheet.
-From the kitchen of Tracey Grant, a wellness program manager with Sharp Rees-Stealy’s Center for Health Management, this tasty combo is gluten-free and fits both paleo and Whole30 diets.
+Plus, it's gluten-free and fits both paleo and Whole30 diets.

 Meatball Sheet Pan Roast

 Mashed sweet potatoes add tenderness to the meatballs while keeping them gluten-free.

 1 1/2 pounds carrots, cut into 1/2-inch pieces

 1 1/2 pounds fingerling potatoes, cut into 1/2-inch pieces

 2 broccoli heads, cut into florets (about 8 cups)